srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

 # 🏗️ Azure Stamps Pattern - Enterprise Architecture Guide (CAF/WAF Compliant)

+> Alignment note: This guide references CAF/WAF throughout.
+To see how these translate into enterprise landing zones, use the companion [Azure Landing Zones Guide](./LANDING_ZONES_GUIDE.md).

 Quick summary
 A concise tour of the Azure Stamps Pattern architecture—layers, flows, and core decisions—so you can design, build, and scale compliant multi-tenant systems with confidence.